higd963/higd963.github.io/_posts/2019-04-30-paper-review-01.md

 This paper proposes that Graph-based Interative Bibliographic Information Retrieval system(GIBIR) provides an effective way to retrieve bibliographic information.

-Problem>
+Problem><br>
-previous systems only support articles as the final search results. <br>
+1. previous systems only support articles as the final search results. <br>
-Additionally, these systems have limitations in representing complex search contexts.
+2. Additionally, these systems have limitations in representing complex search contexts.